Eva Riccobono

-Eva Riccobono (born 7 February 1983 in Palermo) is an Italian model, actress, and television presenter.
+Eva Riccobono (born 7 February 1983) is an Italian model, actress, and television presenter.

 Early life

 Riccobono was born in Palermo, Sicily, the daughter of an Italian father and a German mother.
 She has three older sisters.
 Riccobono began modeling in Sicily before moving to Milan at the age of 18, where she pursued her fashion career and appeared in two Italian music videos.
 In 2002 she made her television debut after being scouted by Fiorello for his RAI show Stasera Pago Io ("Tonight I'll Pay"), which hosted many international stars such as Joe Cocker, Lenny Kravitz and Celine Dion.